-- Nevada is allocated 23 district-level delegates and 2 district-level alternates.
+- 1. Nevada is allocated 23 district-level delegates and 2 district-level alternates.
 Per Reg.
 4.31 Nevada has chosen to split its alternate delegates between District-level and Atlarge.
 (Rule 8.C, Call I.B, I.I, Appendix B & Reg.
 4.31) - 2.
 District-level delegates and alternates shall be elected through a proportional representation system based on a three-tier caucus system with the first determining step occurring on February 22, 2020 at precinct meetings in each county of Nevada at locations determined by the State Party.
 (Rules 11.A & 13.A) - 3.
 If a Nevada Democrat would like to be a delegate to the national convention, they must participate on Caucus Day (February 22, 2020), or participate during the early vote period, and attend their County Convention, and the Nevada State Democratic Party State Convention. - 4.
-Four additional early voting days will be held for individuals to express their presidential preference.
-Those wishing to participate in early voting must be registered Democrats and will have the opportunity to same day register as such.
+Four early voting days will be held for individuals who for any reason are unable to participate on Caucus Day.
+Early vote participants must be registered Democrats and will have the opportunity to register to vote or update their voter registration same day at any early voting location.
 Registered Democrats and those who choose same day registration may participate in any one of the early voting days and will be prohibited from participating in subsequent voting days and their in-person precinct caucus.